cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 ---

-I recently saw a demo of blender being used inside of a notebook and was really impressed.

 Rendering Blender animations directly in Python notebooks bridges the gap between 3D visualization and interactive coding environments.

-[kolibril13](https://kolibril13.github.io/bpy-gallery/n0getting_started/) put together a great doc outlining what this process looks like from **installation to examples**.
+I recently saw a demo of blender being used inside of a notebook and was really impressed. [kolibril13](https://kolibril13.github.io/bpy-gallery/n0getting_started/) put together a great doc outlining what this process looks like from **installation to examples**.

-This post will cover what the Blender Python Module (`bpy`) is and how we can use it to render Blender images, videos, and GIFs to display inside of a notebook.
+This post will cover
+* what the Blender Python Module (`bpy`) is
+* how we can use it to render Blender images, videos, and GIFs to display inside of a notebook.

 <figure>
   <img src="{{ site.baseurl }}/images/bpy_scene_change.png" alt="VSCode Python notebook and Blender">